CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/PaloAlto-merged-file.md

-# Getting started with PaloAlto VMseries Firewall
+# Getting started with PaloAlto Networks

 ## Tasks Included

 In this hands-on lab you will perform the following tasks:

-- **Task 1: Accessing the PaloAlto VMseries Firewall Dashboard**
+- **Task 1: Accessing the PaloAlto Networks Dashboard**
 - **Task 2: Login to Azure Portal**
 - **Task 3: Getting Started with Azure Portal**
 - **Task 4: The Application Command Center(ACC)**